JMBODJ1999/supastore-sql-analysis/README.md

 - The West region is the most profitable overall
 - Certain states underperform significantly compared to others
-- A small group of products drives most of the profit
+- A small number of products generate a large share of total profit, with the Canon imageCLASS 2200 significantly outperforming all other products.
-- The Consumer segment is the most profitable customer group
+- The company's largest losses are concentrated in a small number of products, particularly the Cubify CubeX 3D Printer line, suggesting opportunities for product portfolio optimization.
 - Profit trends show fluctuations over time with seasonal patterns

 ---

-## 🧠 Skills Demonstrated
+##  Skills Demonstrated

 - Writing SQL queries (aggregation, filtering, grouping)
 - Time series analysis